Department of Earth and Planetary Sciences

 GEO 4043.
 Big Data Analysis for Extreme Environments.
 (3-0) 3 Credit Hours.

 GEO 4053.
-Climate Change.
+Climate Change: Past, Present, Future.
 (3-0) 3 Credit Hours.

 GEO 4063.
 Advanced Environmental Geology.
 (3-0) 3 Credit Hours.

 GEO 4073.
 Web GIS.
-(2-2) 3 Credit Hours.
+(2-3) 3 Credit Hours.

 GEO 4083.
 Computer Application for Geoscience.
-(2-2) 3 Credit Hours.
+(2-3) 3 Credit Hours.

 GEO 4093.
 Principles of Remote Sensing.
-(2-2) 3 Credit Hours.
+(2-3) 3 Credit Hours.

 GEO 4103.
 Programming and Statistics for GIS.
-(2-2) 3 Credit Hours.
+(2-3) 3 Credit Hours.

 Prerequisites: ES 2113 or GEO 2113 or GEO 3343, or consent of instructor.
 This course provides students with the basics of Python programming language and how GIS uses it as a scripting language to perform sophisticated statistical, map, and analysis calculations.
 They will be able to understand the desired outcomes of a project and organize tasks and processes to achieve said goal.
 Students will learn and master powerful Python tools that automate procedures, and carry out integration with data from many applications.
 As a result, they will have the ability to transform or create robust GIS datasets, and provide with in depth analysis leading to solid decision making.
-Differential Tuition: $150.
+This course has Differential Tuition.

 GEO 4113.
 Geomorphology.
 (3-0) 3 Credit Hours.